-The proposed rules directly affect licensees.
-Licensees bear the cost of, and directly benefit from the proposed rules.
+Licensees bear the cost and receive the benefit from the proposed rules.

 B. What additional costs will be imposed on businesses and other groups as a result of these proposed rules (i.e. new equipment, supplies, labor, accounting, or recordkeeping)?
 Please identify the types and number of businesses and groups.
 Be sure to quantify how each entity will be affected.